yunapahk/pawnography/README.md

 # Pawnography
-A chess puzzle website that focuses on how to utilize pawns.
+A website where chess players can practice puzzles.

 # Technologies Used
 * HTML